johnnykvp/CyberStatDb/README.md

 VALUES('HIPAAJournal');

 ### Checking Entry IDs
-*Use IDs to connect entries from different tables together.*
+*Use IDs to connect entries from different tables together.
+For example, use the queries below to check all data in "Link" and "Incident".
+Then pay attention to the last "LinkID" and "IncidentID" entered.*

 SELECT * FROM Link;

+SELECT * FROM Incident;

+*Afterwards, connect the tables together, like seen below.*

+UPDATE Incident SET FK_LinkID = ((SELECT LinkID FROM Link WHERE LinkID = 5)) WHERE IncidentID = 7;

 ## Other Notes
 "Incident" is the main table, where "Organization", "Breach", "Date", and "Link" are connected by foreign key IDs (FK_TableNameID).
 "Link" is connected to "Source" by column "FK_SourceID".